-Our total number of customers has now grown to 4,868 an increase of 351 for the same period last year - an increase of 7.77%.
+Our total number of customers has now grown to 4,999 an increase of 131 for the same period last year - an increase of 2.62%.
 We continue to encourage and remind our shareholders that your ongoing support as customers remains invaluable in ensuring our future success and as you know, it is this support and banking activity that ultimately determines the level of return to our local areas.

-Our performance relies on the outstanding efforts from all our staff, and on behalf of myself and the Board of Management, I would like to acknowledge and thank the staff at all 3 branches for their support and the exceptional customer service they provide to all our customers on a daily basis.
+But it is not just about financial value.
+It's about providing a rewarding and satisfying banking experience for our customers.
+Our performance relies on the outstanding efforts from all our staff, and on behalf of myself and the Board of Management, I would like to acknowledge and thank the staff at all 3 branches for their support and the exceptional customer service they provide to our customers on a daily basis.
 We are committed to building meaningful relationships with our customers which enhance their banking experience.
 Customers often remark on the friendly, old fashioned services that our Branches provide and the extra-mile that we are willing to go on their behalf.

-We are continuing to engage and strengthen our ties with our local community.
-Over the past 12 months Yarraman & District Community Bank® branch, Blackbutt, subbranch and Nanango Community Bank® branch, their staff and Board members have continued to support the local communities and community groups.
+We are proud of our strong commitment to our customer and community engagement and are continuing to engage and strengthen our ties with our local community.
+Over the past 12 months Yarraman & District Community Bank® branch, Blackbutt, sub-branch and Nanango Community Bank® branch, their staff and Board members have continued to support the local communities and community groups.

 Returning profits to the local community is a core philosophy of the Community Bank® network and we are no exception.
-Contributions of over \$200 million from the national Community Bank® network have touched the lives of thousands of "local" Australians.
+Contributions of over \$240 million from the national Community Bank® network have touched the lives of thousands of "local" Australians.
 I continue to be proud and very satisfied of what our own Group is able to achieve year in year out with the Community Bank® concept of supporting our local communities.
-Over the past 13 years the South Burnett Community Bank® Group have returned in excess of \$850,000.00 to our local communities by way of sponsorship, grant and scholarship funding.
+Over the past 14 years the South Burnett Community Bank® Group have returned just on a million dollars to our local communities by way of sponsorship, grant and scholarship funding.
 This is an amazing achievement from a locally owned company.